Jocker666z/2opus/README.md

   --dsd_only              Encode only DSD source.
   --flac_only             Encode only FLAC source.
   --m4a_only              Encode only M4A source.
+  --mp3_only              Encode only MP3 source.
   --wav_only              Encode only WAV source.
   --wavpack_only          Encode only WAVPACK source.
   -v, --verbose           More verbose, for debug.

-```
+Supported source files:
-* ALAC as .m4a
+  * AAC ALAC as .m4a
   * DSD as .dsf
-* FLAC as .flac .ogg
+  * FLAC as .flac
+  * MP3 as .mp3
-* Monkey's Audio as .ape
+  * WAV as .wav
   * WAVPACK as .wv
-* WAV as .wav
+```

 Notes:
 * OPUS encoding bitrate is `--bitrate 192 --vbr`.